initcyber/Python/readme.md

-# Python Codes and Scipes
+# Python Codes and Scripts
 These are python scripts I am either working on, borrowed from others and improved (with citing), or developing currently.

 ## Calculator